machinateur/android-chrome-tab-transfer/README.md

 It was also reported in [#29](https://github.com/machinateur/android-chrome-tab-transfer/issues/29) that setting the `chrome://flags/#tab-group-parity-android` flag to **enabled**, this would also solve the issue.

+## Tab order and groups

+It is not guaranteed that the order of the tabs exported corresponds to the same order they were opened on your device.
+It is also currently not possible to keep tab-group associations across devices.
+This is a technical limitation, as the endpoint does not provide those information.

 ## Building phar from source

 The phar can be built from source using [box](https://github.com/box-project/box).
 If you don't have it installed yet,